 And then some…

-We presented to you only the statistical parameters of your 1 month campaign.
-Think about all the extra value you got and will get –
+We presented you only the statistical parameters of your 1 month campaign.
+Think about all the added value you got and will get –

 - You added 140 people that are interested in your product to your database.

-- 115 people didn’t buy first round but you can be sure that out of them, some will become your paying clients as well.
+- 115 people didn’t buy first round but you can be sure that out of them, some will become your paying clients in the future.
 Your ROI will increase even more.

 - Your ad appeared 715,000 times – that means a LOT of people saw you.
 You increased your brand’s awareness.

 - Due to cookies and browser history, expect more leads from this campaign to arrive even after your 30 days campaign.

 - You learned more about your clients and their behaviour online, it would assist you in improving for the future in general and for the next campaign in particular.

 Above we separated between conversation rates and cost parameters.
 Pay attention to conversion rates since these are parameters that DO NOT depend on the money you spend.
 It depends on your campaign’s optimisation.
 Good, hands-on optimisation can increase your ROI significantly.